TESOL Fall Schedule 2014 - Fall registration opens August 4.

 To earn NOVA's TESOL Certificate (120 hours), you must successfully complete the 10 required workshops and 6 elective workshops, plus 18 hours of documented ESL class observation.
 Individual workshops may be taken without pursuing the certificate program.

-To satisfactorily pass the class, you must attend 90% of the class hours for each workshop as well as completing all requirements set by the instructor, which may include microteaching.
+To receive the certificate, you must attend 90% of the class hours for each workshop as well as completing all requirements set by the instructor, including teaching demonstrations.
 WDD's general refund policy applies to all TESOL courses.
 For refunds, please email firstname.lastname@example.org

 Students can special order the textbook from any campus bookstore if they don't have it on the shelf.
 Please place your order in advance of the Intro to TESOL class to complete the required reading.